xster/flutter-wiki/Style-guide-for-Flutter-repo.md

  * _method_ - a member of a class that is a non-anonymous closure
  * _function_ - a callable non-anonymous closure that isn't a member of a class

+Typedef dartdocs should usually start with the phrase "Signature for...".

 Coding patterns and catching bugs early
 ---------------------------------------